Are you anxious about bringing your baby home from the hospital? Are you worried whether you’ll be able to keep your baby safe in your own home?

 Baby Proofing the Kitchen

-Rethink your supply list: These days, there are many great alternatives to cleaning products so you don’t have to keep as many dangerous chemicals around.
+- Rethink your supply list: These days, there are many great alternatives to cleaning products so you don’t have to keep as many dangerous chemicals around.
 Things like baking soda and vinegar can do wonders when used for cleaning purposes.
+Just keep in mind that even “natural products” can be toxic if consumed in large enough doses, so keep them out of reach too.

 Baby Proofing the Living Areas